mrmrs/colors/README.md

 ## What is this?

 A simple color palette for the web.
 Let's be honest, out of the box, the color strings that css provides aren't... the tops.
-This is a set of sass/less/stylus/css variables and css classes that can help fix that.
+This is a set of sass/less/stylus/css variables and css classes that can help fix that with just 647B of minified and gzipped css.

 ## Install colors.css